Private hospitals ‘takeover’ by State will not be extended past June

 The State effectively took over nearly 20 private hospitals at the beginning of April in the face of a potential surge of Covid-19 cases.

-However, the deal has come under fire over its cost and over the lack of use of much of the private hospital capacity.
+However, the deal has come under fire over its cost and over the lack of use of much of the private hospital capacity as the level of Covid-19 cases was lower than expected.

 Taoiseach Leo Varadkar has previously said the €115 million a month is an “accurate estimate” of the cost to the State of the Government’s deal to lease private hospital facilities.

-The Department of Public Expenditure and Department of Health will seek to negotiate the new arrangement between now and end of June
+The Department of Public Expenditure and Department of Health will now seek to negotiate the new arrangement between now and the end of June.

+In addition, a decision on the future of the Pandemic Unemployment Payment will be discussed today but a final decision is not expected until the Cabinet meeting next week.

-The Cabinet is also expected to hear a lengthy memo on Brexit from Tánaiste Simon Coveney.
+The Cabinet is also expected to hear on Friday details of a lengthy memo on Brexit from Tánaiste Simon Coveney.

-Minister for Agriculture Michael Creed is also expected to flag very serious concerns on fisheries post Brexit.
+Minister for Agriculture Michael Creed is also expected to flag very serious concerns around fisheries post Brexit.

-It is understood EIB legislation has to be passed in Ireland by end of June (and in all 27 EU member states) to allow countries access emergency pandemic funding.
+It is also understood that European Investment Bank legislation has to be passed in Ireland by end of June (and in all 27 EU member states) to allow countries access emergency pandemic funding.

 Minister for Finance Paschal Donohoe is also addressing the anomaly surrounding maternity pay where mothers returning from leave have been excluded from the pandemic payment.